chaofengc/IQA-PyTorch/README.md

 ### Basic Usage

-#### Commandline Usage

-You can now simply use the package with commandline interface.
+You can simply use the package with commandline interface.
 ```
 # list all available metrics
 pyiqa -ls